 A rotator cuff injury can occur when the tendons become damaged or tear, which can cause pain and limit movement in the shoulder.
 Injuries to the rotator cuff are common in athletes and people who perform repetitive overhead movements, but they can also occur in people who have no history of physical activity.

-Types Of Rotator Cuffs?
+Types of Rotator Cuffs?

 There are several types of rotator cuff injuries, including: